queil/rooz/README.md

 ### Caching

 `rooz` supports basic path-keyed shared caches.
-It can be set per-repo like:
+It can be set in a config file like:

 ```yaml
 caches:
 - ~/.nuget
 ```

-All the repos specifying a cache path will share a container volume mounted at that path enabling cache reuse.
+All the workspaces specifying a cache path will share a container volume mounted at that path enabling cache reuse.
-It also can be set globally via `ROOZ_CACHES` (comma-separated paths).
-The global paths get combined with repo-specific paths.
+It also can be set globally via `ROOZ_CACHES` (comma-separated paths), or per workspace with `--caches`.
+The global paths get combined with the config file's paths.

+:warning: A cache is shared with *every* workspace of yours mounting the same path, so whatever writes into it (a cargo registry source, a linker config, a crate with a build script) later executes in those workspaces.
+That makes a cache path an operator decision: if the configuration comes from the repository being opened (an in-repo `.rooz.yaml`, or a `--config git:...` source), rooz refuses its cache paths unless you list the same paths yourself with `--caches` (on `rooz new`) or `ROOZ_CACHES` - the latter also covers `rooz update`, which re-reads a repository-authored config on every run.
+Config files you wrote locally and pass with `--config` are unaffected.

 :information_source: Cache volumes are scoped to the operator, not just the path.
 The scope defaults to the uid of the rooz process, so one person's workspaces share their caches while unrelated operators on a